 Using an app as the leading way to get in touch with your customers, therefore, isn’t very cost-effective as even a small app with a few basic functions can get quite expensive to build and maintain.
-A texting app, however, is already on your customers’ phones and doesn’t require your business to create an app from scratch.
-(For a better experience for both businesses and customers, a business texting solution would be needed.)
+A texting app, however, is already on a customer’s phone and doesn’t require your business to create an app from scratch.
+(For a better experience for both businesses and customers, a business texting solution would be needed.
+See how Zipwhip works).

 Use texting to get your customers’ attention for both general and targeted communications

 The simple text message is a powerful tool to ensure your customers actually see your message.
 While a user can easily miss the ephemeral push notification, a text message is delivered to the recipient’s texting app where they can reference it any time they open it.
-Our texting apps help keep us organized and ensure that new messages don’t get buried in other messaging apps downloaded on our phones.
+Our texting app helps to keep us organized and ensures that new messages don’t get buried in other messaging apps downloaded on our phones.

 To learn more about the effectiveness of texting for customer communication and to stay on top of the latest business communication trends, read our free 2021 State of Texting Report.